rifandani/catching-up-to-llm-slide/slides.md

 Microsoft released Github Copilot which is powered by OpenAI Codex.

-“Let’s think step by step” paper found that LLM, without any specific examples, can solve complicated problems by taking them step-by-step.
+"Let's think step by step" paper found that LLM, without any specific examples, can solve complicated problems by taking them step-by-step.
 It's like asking a model to "think out loud" by breaking a problem down.
 This approach, called "chain of thought prompting", shows significant improvement in performance compared to just asking for the answer directly.
 This ability of the model comes about as a surprising benefit of the large models, without directly programming this "reasoning" capability.

 When ChatGPT released, everything goes wild.
 Everyone was talking about it (FOMO).